rosscdh/cartvine/README.md

 * All shopify items are replicated locally and have a shopify_id field which is used for syncing_
 * On Owner login a task to sync each object is initialzed asynchronously and updates the local list using the .find(since_id=shopify_id)
-* *@TODO Email sending should be done via Mailchimp? or similar
+* Email sending should be done via Mailchimp? or similar.. am using https://github.com/bradwhittington/django-templated-email which hooks intomailchimp or whats better postageapp
+* @TODO will be abstracting the shopify interface at some point to allow for multiple endpoint providers other than just shopify